open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 1. Log in to your `GitHub <https://github.com/>`__ account.

-2. Browse to the `OEPlugin <https://github.com/open-ephys-plugins/OEPlugin>`__ template repository.
+2. Browse to the `Processor Plugin Template <https://github.com/open-ephys-plugins/processor-plugin-template>`__ repository.

+.. note:: Templates for other type of plugins including Data Thread, File Source, Record Engine, and Visualizer plugins are also available.

 3. Click the green "Use this template" button.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-01.png
-  :alt: OEPlugin Template Repository
+  :alt: Processor Plugin Template Repository

 4. Since the plugin will generate TTL events, lets name the repository as "TTLEventGenerator"